-- Criterion 8.1 is the requirement about monitoring the implementation of the management plan. - Criterion 8.2 is the requirement about monitoring and evaluating the significant environmental (8.2.1) and social and economic (8.2.2) impacts of management activities, as well as changes in the environmental condition (8.2.3) of the Management Unit. - Criterion 8.3 deals with the analysis of the results of monitoring and evaluation, for feedback into the periodic revision of the management plan, as required by Criterion 7.4.
+- Criterion 8.1 addresses requirements to monitor the implementation of the management plan. - Criterion 8.2 addresses requirements to monitor and evaluate the significant environmental (8.2.1) and social and economic (8.2.2) impacts of management activities, as well as changes in the environmental condition (8.2.3) of the Management Unit. - Criterion 8.3 deals with the analysis of the results of monitoring and evaluation for feedback into the periodic revision of the management plan, as required by Criterion 7.4.
 The objective is to ensure lesson-learning and continuous improvement in the quality of management, consistent with the adaptive management approach described in Principle 7.
 Monitoring results should be used in decision-making at an early stage in the planning process for the next management plan.

 In all provinces, some aspects of forest monitoring are the responsibility of the provincial government.
 Some of the monitoring responsibilities identified in this Principle may be carried out by provincial governments through existing programs.
-It is not the intent of this Principle that the applicant should duplicate established regulatory monitoring practices.
-Even though the wording used to articulate the indicators in Criterion 8.2 is directed toward the applicant, the applicant may rely on other agencies where those agencies have responsibility for relevant monitoring.
-Furthermore, it is recognized that provincial governments and forest stakeholders can influence or constrain the applicant's ability to independently meet FSC monitoring requirements.
-It is intended that there is cooperation between agencies so that the applicant can demonstrate progress in achieving management plan objectives through sufficient forest monitoring.
+It is not the intent of this Principle that The Organization should duplicate established regulatory monitoring practices.
+Even though the wording used to articulate the Indicators in Criterion 8.2 is directed toward The Organization, The Organization may rely on other agencies where those agencies have responsibility for relevant monitoring.
+Furthermore, it is recognized that provincial governments and forest stakeholders can influence or constrain The Organization's ability to independently meet FSC monitoring requirements.
+It is intended that there is cooperation between agencies so that The Organization can demonstrate progress in achieving management plan objectives through sufficient forest monitoring.